Donn F. Eisele

-Donn Fulton Eisele (June 23, 1930 - December 1, 1987) (Colonel USAF) was a United States Air Force officer, test pilot, and later a NASA astronaut.
+Donn Fulton Eisele (June 23, 1930 - December 1, 1987) was a United States Air Force officer, test pilot, and later a NASA astronaut.
 He served as command module pilot for the Apollo 7 mission in 1968.
 After retiring from both NASA and the Air Force in 1972, he became the Peace Corps country director for Thailand, before moving into private business.